Center-of-Mass Corrections in Associated Particle Imaging: Methods

 Before weighting the contributions of reactions with different COM velocities, we first examined the fusion reaction probability as a function of the depth the ion travels into the target before it reacts.
 As the ion travels further into the target material, it loses energy due to nuclear and electronic stopping, causing the fusion cross section and the COM velocity to correspondingly decrease.
 We modeled the energy loss with the widely-used computer program Stopping and Range of Ions in Matter (SRIM)\cite{srim}.
 To automate parameter scans in SRIM, we used pysrim\cite{pysrim}, a python interface for SRIM.
 We created a distribution of the possible ion energies using these energy-loss simulations.
-Together with the energy dependent cross-section of the fusion reaction we obtained COM velocities and energies for each step that the ion travels into the titanium layer until the cross-section became negligible.
-This was done for all contributing ions, and the resulting distributions are shown in Fig.~\ref{fig:probability-vcm-depth} for an acceleration voltage of \SI{100}{\keV}.
-The fusion reactions are dominated by atomic ions, which have higher COM velocities than molecular ions.
+Together with the energy-dependent cross section of the fusion reaction we obtained COM velocities and energies for each step that the ion travels into the titanium layer until the cross section became negligible.
+This was done for all contributing ions, and the resulting distributions are shown in Fig.~\ref{fig:probability-vcm-depth} for an acceleration voltage of \qty{100}{\keV}.
+As expected, the fusion reactions are dominated by atomic ions, which have higher COM velocities than molecular ions.

-From the probabilities shown in Fig.~\ref{fig:probability-vcm-depth}, an average COM velocity can be calculated for a given beam energy by weighting the COM velocities for a certain depth with the reaction cross-section for that depth.
+From the probabilities shown in Fig.~\ref{fig:probability-vcm-depth}, an average COM velocity can be calculated for a given acceleration voltage by weighting the COM velocities for a certain depth with the reaction cross section for that depth.
 This calculated average COM velocity for each of the potential reactions is shown in Fig.~\ref{fig:vcm-energy} as a function of ion beam energy.
 The solid black line in Fig.~\ref{fig:vcm-energy} shows the weighted average assuming 70\% atomic ions and a 50:50 mixture of deuterium and tritium that is used later on in the reconstruction.

 In this work we investigate two different methods of including the effect of the COM velocity.
 The first method is to use the weighted average shown in Fig.~\ref{fig:vcm-energy} which gives a single value for the COM velocity at a given ion beam energy, and therefore the reconstruction can be performed with this average velocity.
 The second, more detailed method is to use the results shown in Fig.~\ref{fig:probability-vcm-depth} which gives a distribution of probabilities and velocities for a given ion energy.
 The reconstruction can then be done for the distribution of COM velocities and then be weighted and averaged later to gain a single neutron position and also to calculate a spread in reconstructed positions.
 The differences between the two reconstruction methods are described in detail later.